 There is no legal requirement to attend a formal training or get a qualification, although many businesses may want their staff to do so.

-Our Food team will be running food training courses soon.
 The courses are likely to cover:

 - Food Poisoning - where it comes from and how it gets into our food